 ⭐ The Schlage Home app is compatible with iOS or Android.

 Two of the Most Popular Schlage Connect Smart Locks…

 Schlage Z-Wave Connect Camelot Touchscreen Deadbolt, BE469 CAM 619

 The Schlage BE469 is Z-Wave compatible to connect to your home automation system.
 You can unlock or lock your door remotely using your smart phone and the internet.
 Please note, this smart lock device is not Bluetooth compatible.

-The picture on the left is the bright chrome color but if you like a more subtle color, the satin nickel may be more suitable for your house.
+The picture on the left is the satin nickel color but if you like a different color, like brass then it may be more suitable for your house decor.

 Here are some of the features on the Schlage BE469: